Skip to content

 1,500+ students served annually.

-80+ course sections offered (both transfer-level and career & technical)
+80+ courses offered (both transfer-level and career & technical)

-Average of 6 course sections per high school, which is dependent on each high school’s amount of qualified instructors.
+Average of 7 courses per high school, which is dependent on each high school’s amount of qualified instructors.

 The Dual Credit Program is regulated by the Illinois Community College Board, the Dual Credit Quality Act, the Higher Learning Commission, and Lake Land College Board Policy.
 High school instructors are approved by Lake Land College division chairs and courses are regularly evaluated.